 I’ve been blessed to represent many special clients during my career, including children who suffered catastrophic injuries.
 It’s been an honor to champion the cause of these children and their families in seeking the resources necessary for a lifetime of medical care.

 From 2020-21, I served as President of the North Carolina Bar Association and the North Carolina Bar Foundation.
-I was honored to help lead our association of over 18,000 lawyers, judges, paralegals and law students as well as the charitable foundation through which our profession serves others through pro bono and public service.
+I was honored to help lead our statewide association of lawyers, judges, paralegals, and law students as well as the charitable foundation through which our profession serves others through pro bono and public service.

 From 2017-19, I served as State Chair of the North Carolina chapter of the American College of Trial Lawyers, having been inducted as an ACTL Fellow in 2009.